-There are several ways to reach Phnom Penh from Kampot (check our Kampot article here), the longest one being heading to Kep along route 33 and then joining National Highway 2 to Takeo; the shortest ones are instead national road 41 or Highway 3.
+Some people ride this in one day, we rode in 4, taking our time to explore the rural areas around.
+There are several ways to reach Phnom Penh from Kampot, the longest one being heading to Kep along route 33 and then joining National Highway 2 to Takeo; the shortest ones are instead national road 41 or Highway 3.

-This stretch is not the most beautiful, whatever road you chose, being mostly plains with monotonous rice paddies and ugly little towns.
+After a detour to Kep and an exploration of the extremely interesting Bokor National Park, we headed off to Phnom Penh choosing a mix of Highway 3 and 2, with some detours on dirt tracks when possible, this stretch is not the most beautiful, whatever road you chose, being mostly plains with monotonous rice paddies and ugly little towns.
 The more you can detour from the highway the nicer it can become.

 However National Highway 3, despite its name, is not busy at all, with good pavement and usually a wide enough side roadway where to stick not to be bored by the few trucks.

-33 more km along Highway 3, before taking the cut the brings us to the provincial capital of Takeo on Highway 2, after 12km.
+As usual along Cambodian main roads there are accommodation more-less every 40/50km, we overnight at Chhuk before taking the cut the brings us to the provincial capital of Takeo on Highway 2, after 12km.
 Takeo is big for Cambodian standards, and we found it pretty ugly and giving a sensation of unsafety (just a sensation).

-Leaving Highway 2 for Choeung Ek road at Krang Svay, we pass beside the biggest and most infamous of the Khmer Rouge killing fields, 10km before Phnom Penh.
+Back on Highway 2, the road gets more and more busy and less and less interesting.
+Leaving Highway for Choeung Ek road at Krang Svay, we pass beside the biggest and most infamous of the Khmer Rouge killing fields, 10km before Phnom Penh.

 So from here begun a 43km unpaved leg, the road was a little tricky sometimes but still rideable, even though it rained the night before, keep in mind however that taking unpaved roads in Cambodia is always a gamble, and don’t blame us if you find yourself in a river of mud.